ATK Mohun Bagan Private Limited incorporated with the Ministry of Corporate Affairs | Goal.com

 ATK Mohun Bagan Private Limited incorporated with the Ministry of Corporate Affairs

-ATK Mohun Bagan Private Limited, the new name of the merged entity of Kolkata clubs ATK and Mohun Bagan has been incorporated with the Government of India's Ministry of Corporate Affairs on Wednesday.
+ATK Mohun Bagan Private Limited, the new company of the merged entity of Kolkata clubs ATK and Mohun Bagan has been incorporated with the Government of India's Ministry of Corporate Affairs on Wednesday.

 Five directors have also been appointed in the company.
-ATK co-owner Utsav Paresh, Mohun Bagan officials Srinjoy Bose and Debashis Dutta, Gautam Ray and Sanjeev Mehra will be among the board of directors.
+ATK co-owner Utsav Parekh, Mohun Bagan officials Srinjoy Bose and Debashis Dutta are present in the board of directors.
+Whereas the other two members are Gautam Ray and Sanjeev Mehra.

 The two clubs had decided to enter into a merger back in January 2020 that would help Mohun Bagan enter the ISL from the 2020-21 season.